What We Do

 - Pushing the tipping point.
 Through live presentations and international media exposure (including The Dr. Oz Show, CNN, New York Times, Washington Post, and The Guardian), the UC Davis Olive Center has increased consumer and buyer awareness of determining quality and value in olive products.

-- Consumer Olive Oil Preferences.
-Claudia Delgado, Jean-Xavier Guinard, 2010.
+- Consumer Olive Oil Preferences Claudia Delgado and Jean-Xavier Guinard, 2010

-- Consumer Perceptions for Extra Virgin Olive Oils, M. Santosa and J.-X. Guinard, 2010
+- Consumer Perceptions for Extra Virgin Olive Oils M. Santosa and Jean-Xavier Guinard, 2010

 - California Super-High-Density Olive Production Survey.
 Nicole Sturzenberger, Dan Flynn, Libby Clow, 2009